dogweather/forkful/content/en/swift/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML (Tom's Obvious, Minimal Language) is a data serialization format that’s easy to read due to its clear semantics.
-Programmers use TOML for configuration files where readability by humans and easy parsing by machines are key.

 ## How to:
 To start, you need a TOML parser.
 Swift doesn't have a built-in one, so let's use `TOMLDecoder`.
 Install it via Swift Package Manager and then serialize and deserialize TOML with ease.